Vision

 We aim to empower individuals and communities to prosper and become truly self-reliant.
-We have seen that this can be achieved through diverse ways for example engaging in positive and practical social enterprise; equipping farmers in rural communities with the tools and knowledge for a sustainable increase in productivity; a comprehensive approach to the education of young people; combining vocational training with life skills and business training.
+We have seen that this can be achieved through diverse ways, for example by engaging in positive and practical social enterprise; equipping farmers in rural communities with the tools and knowledge for a sustainable increase in productivity; a comprehensive approach to the education of young people; combining vocational training with life skills and business training. and mentoring young women through the journey of pregnancy and motherhood.

 Ethos